nautobot/nautobot/nautobot/docs/additional-features/custom-fields.md

 Each custom selection field must have at least two choices.
 These are specified as a comma-separated list.
 Choices appear in forms in the order they are listed.
 Note that choice values are saved exactly as they appear, so it's best to avoid superfluous punctuation or symbols where possible.

 If a default value is specified for a selection field, it must exactly match one of the provided choices.

+The value of a multiple selection field will always return a list, even if only one value is selected.

 ## Custom Fields and the REST API